ThoughtWorks-SEA/developer-training/docs/frontend/react-lifecycle.md

 Component update is typically triggered by a change in state from `setState` or change in value of `props` from a parent component.

 Say if we have a Counter and we only want to rerender the component when the value is odd number.
-We can check if the nextState value is 1 odd number.
-If is an odd number, we return true triggering a rerender.
+We can check if the nextState value is an odd number.
+If it is an odd number, we return true triggering a rerender.
 By default we will return a false.

 ```javascript
 class Counter extends React.Component {